TSSG/asciidoc2html-pdf/README.md

 This repository contains both the Asciidoc2html-pdf toolchain and the Apache Ant build wrapper system for the toolchain.

-## asciidoc2html-pdf
+## asciidoc2html-pdf/
-Contains the codebase for the asciidoc2html-pdf toolchain wrapper for the Asciidoc tool, while it is possible to run the script directly, it is recommended you interact with the system through the doc-ant system instead, as it adds a more user friendly interface for the system.
+This directory contains the codebase for the asciidoc2html-pdf toolchain wrapper for the Asciidoc tool, while it is possible to run the script directly, it is recommended you interact with the system through the doc-ant system instead, as it adds a more user friendly interface for the system.